Where to stay in Nicaragua?

 Where to stay in Nicaragua according to your travel style

-We agree, your accommodation can completely change the feel of your trip.
-Some places are perfect for packing in visits, others for nature, or for a quieter beach break.
+Your accommodation can completely change the feel of your trip.
+Some places are perfect for filling your days with visits, others for nature, and others for a quieter beach break.

 First time in Nicaragua